Description of Issue

 - Look for “native-agent” or “native-media-processor” processes; you can see the service account name in the User column

-If you upgraded from Portfolio Server 10 or 11, you should make sure that all of your catalogs were migrated into Portfolio 2016 with the DBmigrator tool.
-An unmigrated catalog will have an .fdb extension in the Catalogs panel and its status will be Offline.
+If you are upgrading from Portfolio Server 10 or 11, please contact you Extensis Account Manager for assistance on moving to the latest versions of Portfolio.
+An un-migrated catalog will have an .fdb extension in the Catalogs panel and its status will be Offline.

-If you have un-migrated catalogs in Portfolio 2016, you must either migrate them using the DBmigrator tool or remove them from Portfolio.
-Portfolio 2017 does not allow you to migrate catalogs from Portfolio Server 11 or earlier, and the server will not start properly if there are un-migrated catalogs.
+If you have un-migrated catalogs in Portfolio 2.x , you must either migrate them or remove them from Portfolio.
+Portfolio 3.x does not allow you to migrate catalogs from Portfolio Server 11 or earlier, and the server will not start properly if there are un-migrated catalogs.

 If you do not have Portfolio making regular backups then you should create one before the upgrade.
 This will take the server offline until the backup is complete.